SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-cutting-ties.markdown

 > <sup style="font-weight:bold;">34</sup> “Do not think that I have come to bring peace to the earth. <span style="font-weight:bold;color:GoldenRod;">I have not come to bring peace, but a sword.</span> <sup style="font-weight:bold;">35</sup> For I have come to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law. <sup style="font-weight:bold;">36</sup> And a person's enemies will be those of his own household. <sup style="font-weight:bold;">37</sup> <span style="font-weight:bold;color:GoldenRod;">Whoever loves father or mother more than me is not worthy of me</span>, and whoever loves son or daughter more than me is not worthy of me. <sup style="font-weight:bold;">38</sup> <span style="font-weight:bold;color:GoldenRod;">And whoever does not take his cross and follow me is not worthy of me.</span> 39 Whoever finds his life will lose it, and whoever loses his life for my sake will find it. — Jesus in Matthew 10:34-40

-If they [repent, which meant to feel remorse and turn away from what they are doing](https://sevenshepherd.github.io/repentance/), you are to forgive them and give them another opportunity (Lk 17:3-4).
+If they [repent, which means to feel remorse and turn away from what they are doing](https://sevenshepherd.github.io/repentance/), you are to forgive them and give them another opportunity (Lk 17:3-4).
 Just remember, true repentance is contrition not attrition.
 It lasts.

 <br>